Films should be made on Emergency, firing on 'Ram bhakts': BJP MP | Politics

 - India

-BJP MP Mukesh Rajput on Thursday praised the ''The Kashmir Files'' and said movies should also be made on the Emergency and the firing on ''Ram bhakts'' during Maulayam Singh Yadav’s government in Uttar Pradesh.
+BJP MP Mukesh Rajput on Thursday praised ''The Kashmir Files'' and said movies should also be made on the Emergency and the firing on ''Ram bhakts'' during Mulayam Singh Yadav’s government in Uttar Pradesh.

 Appreciating ''The Kashmir Files'', which depicts the exodus of the Pandits during 1990s from the Valley, the MP said people should know which PM and CM committed atrocities.